★ Find a new page on our Untranscribed Manuscripts list.

 from one person to another come applications for the enlarging

 it.
-Here come a suit within a suit, a first question
+Here then comes a suit within a suit, a first question

 in addition to the original one.